 How Is Skin Cancer Diagnosed?

 You’ve noticed that a mole on your arm has changed quite a bit over the past year since your last skin cancer screening, and you’re beginning to get nervous.
 How can you tell if it’s skin cancer?
-And how will a Spring dermatologist go about making a diagnosis?
+And how will a dermatologist go about making a diagnosis?

 The ABCDEs of Skin Cancer